yankefeli/rv32-super-scalar/README.md

 # MTH410E – RISC-V Architecture and Processor Design

-## Single Cycle RISC-V Processor
+## Multi Cycle Pipelined RISC-V Processor

-Write a SystemVerilog code of a single cycle RISC-V processor.
+Write a SystemVerilog code of a multi cycle pipelined RISC-V processor.
 The designed micro-architecture should include all the instructions in RV32I (It is in the [riscv-spec](https://github.com/riscv/riscv-isa-manual/releases/download/riscv-isa-release-bb8b912-2025-03-21/riscv-unprivileged.pdf)).
 The processor should work as in-order and single-issue.
 There is no need for FENCE, FENCE.TSO, PAUSE, ECALL, EBREAK instruction implementation.
 Additional to the RV32I, [CTZ](https://riscv-software-src.github.io/riscv-unified-db/manual/html/isa/isa_20240411/insts/ctz.html), [CLZ](https://riscv-software-src.github.io/riscv-unified-db/manual/html/isa/isa_20240411/insts/clz.html), and [CPOP](https://riscv-software-src.github.io/riscv-unified-db/manual/html/isa/isa_20240411/insts/cpop.html) must be implemented too.

+**Note: This homework is same with the previous one.
+The only difference is being multi-cycle and pipelined architecture.**

 The top file of the processor should be as follows;

 ```
-module riscv_singlecycle
+module riscv_multicycle
   import riscv_pkg::*;
 (
     parameter DMemInitFile  = “dmem.mem”;       // data memory initialization file